-Novels & Short Stories, DIM-GIG
+Novels & Short Stories, DEV-GAM

 novels and short stories have been enchanting and transporting readers for a great many years.
 There's a little something for everyone: within these two genres of literature, a wealth of types and styles can be found, including historical, epistolary, romantic, Gothic, and realist works, along with many more.